-Some of the taxable FUTA wages you paid were excluded from state unemployment, or

-Any of your payments of state unemployment tax were late.
+- Some of the taxable FUTA wages you paid were excluded from state unemployment, or - Any of your payments of state unemployment tax were late.
 The worksheet takes you step by step through the process of figuring your credit.
-You'll find an example of how to use it.
-Do not complete the worksheet if line 9 applied to you (see instructions above).
+At the end of the worksheet you'll find an example of how to use it.
+Don't complete the worksheet if line 9 applied to you (see the instructions for line 9 above).